 The role of manufacturers and advertisers

-Manufacturers can do their bit, too, by producing goods that
+Manufacturers must do their bit, by designing and producing goods that

 - have longer lifespans (effectively ending the current practice of planned obsolescence), and